 Rose hips have a tart taste.
 And they’re a great source of Vitamin C. There are many ways to eat rose hips.
 One of the most popular is tea.
 If you’re a beginner, brewing up a cup of rosehip tea will give you a good idea of the taste.

-You can use ¼ cup fresh hips to 1 cup of boiling water.
+You can use ¼ cup of fresh rose hips to 1 cup of boiling water.
 Cover and steep for 10-15 mins.
 You’ll need to strain the pulp out before drinking.
 A coffee filter works great to remove all the tiny bits and seeds.

 On its own, the tea is a bit mouth-puckering.
 However, a drop of honey and a mint leaf or two will pair perfectly.